afuhflynn/ai-resume-builder/README.md

 ## 📝 License

-This project is licensed under MIT.
+This project is released under a **Proprietary License**.
+Refer to the `LICENSE.md` file for full details.

 ---